James 'Sam' TeelDepartment: Marine Transportation

-Office Hours: [Sept - Dec 2019 - Throughout the week I am available for student meetings in my upstairs office in Dismukes Hall. by appointment or just "drop in" if you see that I am at my desk.
-I'm on campus throughout the Fall 19 semester on M-Th, Friday I am checking emails regularly and am working at home or on campus but not in my office.
+Office Hours: [Jan-April 2020 Throughout the week I am available for student meetings in my upstairs office in Dismukes Hall #218.
+Appointment or just "drop in" if you see that I am at my desk.
+I'm on campus throughout the Spring semester on M,T,W and F, Friday.
+I'll be checking emails regularly.
 I can always be reached by email in order to set a meeting time. ]

 Captain Samuel Teel is a Professor of Marine Transportation and a licensed Deck Officer.
 He teaches ship-handling, ship construction, bridge resource management, and ship safety courses.
 He worked for many years as a Training Officer aboard the college's 500-foot vessel, the Training Ship State of Maine (TSSOM), where he was responsible for the senior level training program for men and women entering a seafaring career.

 In addition, Captain Teel is the senior lecturer on campus and for a number of years has represented the college as the Faculty Marshal at convocation and commencement ceremonies.
 His courses and interests touch on many aspects of the maritime industry; a primary focus has been on the use of marine technology simulation systems and experiential education.
 He has taught and lectured in England and Turkey as both a speaker and as a visiting professor.